suusanp/stealth-health/m5/prototype.md

 };
 ```
 This function serializes the user's preferences to a JSON string and writes it to a file within the device's file system, ensuring preferences are retained even after the app is closed.
 If notifications are enabled, the application schedules reminders for users to manage their data before the chosen retention period ends.
-This approach ensures users are always informed about their data lifecycle,it listens for changes in notificationsEnabled and dataRetention, scheduling or adjusting notifications accordingly.:
+This approach ensures users are always informed about their data lifecycle, it listens for changes in notificationsEnabled and dataRetention, scheduling or adjusting notifications accordingly.:
 ```javascript
 useEffect(() => {
   if (notificationsEnabled) {